Chart Color Schemes

 AreaSearch assessment of residential development activity positions Taigum - Fitzgibbon among the top 25% of areas assessed nationwide

-The average construction cost of new homes is $279,000.
-In the current financial year, $32.4 million in commercial approvals have been registered, reflecting high levels of local commercial activity.
-Compared to Greater Brisbane, Taigum - Fitzgibbon records elevated construction activity, with 40.0% more approvals per person over the past five years.
+Additionally, $32.4 million in commercial approvals have been registered this financial year, reflecting high levels of local commercial activity.
+Compared to Greater Brisbane, Taigum - Fitzgibbon records elevated construction rates, 40.0% above the regional average per person over the past five years.
 This maintains good buyer choice while supporting existing property values.
-New building activity in Taigum - Fitzgibbon comprises 42.0% detached houses and 58.0% attached dwellings.
+The new building activity shows a skew towards compact living, with 42.0% detached houses and 58.0% attached dwellings.
+This offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, representing a notable shift from the area's existing housing composition of 62.0% houses.

 Frequently Asked Questions - Development